 The spending by Prime members is encouraging:

-- Moreover, 48% of Amazon Prime subscribers buy products online more frequently or once a week.
-On the other hand, 74% buy a product online at least every few weeks.
+- 48% of Amazon Prime subscribers buy products online more frequently or once a week.
+On the one hand, 74% buy a product online at least every few weeks.
 On the other hand, 37% of nonprime members purchase online just a few times a year.
 (Feeddvisor, 2019)

 - Also, according to Amazon Prime members statistics, the following are the favorite Prime subscription benefits.
 Free two-day shipping (83%), video and music streaming (10%), PrimeExclusive deals at Whole Foods (5%), free audiobooks & magazines (1%), and other (1%).
 (Feedvisor, 2019)